salesforcecli/plugin-org/messages/refresh.sandbox.md

 # summary

-Refresh (update) a sandbox org by the sandbox name.
+Refresh a sandbox org using the sandbox name.

 # description

-Refresh (update) a sandbox org by the sandbox name, using a definition file for any `SandboxInfo` overrides.

-Note that changing a sandbox name during a refresh is not allowed.
-If changing the sandbox name is desired, instead delete the sandbox and recreate it.
+Refreshing a sandbox copies the metadata, and optionally data, from your production org to the refreshed sandbox org.
+You can optionally specify a definition file if you want to change the configuration of the refreshed sandbox, such as its license type or template ID.

+You're not allowed to change the sandbox name when you refresh it with this command.
+If you want to change the sandbox name, first delete it with the "org delete sandbox" command.
+And then recreate it with the "org create sandbox" command and give it a new name.

 # examples

 - Refresh the sandbox named "devSbx1".
 The production org that contains the sandbox license has the alias "prodOrg".

-  <%= config.bin %> <%= command.id %> -n devSbx1 --target-org prodOrg
+  <%= config.bin %> <%= command.id %> --name devSbx1 --target-org prodOrg

-- Refresh the sandbox named "devSbx2", overriding the SandboxInfo used when created with the properties in a definition file.
-The default target org is the production org, so specifying the `--target-org` flag is not necessary in this case.
+- Refresh the sandbox named "devSbx2", and override the configuration of the refreshed sandbox with the properties in the specified defintion file.
+The default target org is the production org, so you don't need to specify the `--target-org` flag in this case.

-  <%= config.bin %> <%= command.id %> -n devSbx2 -f devSbx2-config.json
+  <%= config.bin %> <%= command.id %> --name devSbx2 --definition-file devSbx2-config.json

 - Refresh the sandbox using the name defined in the definition file.
 The production org that contains the sandbox license has the alias "prodOrg".

-  <%= config.bin %> <%= command.id %> --definition-file devSbx3-config.json -o prodOrg
+  <%= config.bin %> <%= command.id %> --definition-file devSbx3-config.json --target-org prodOrg

 # flags.auto-activate.summary

-[default: true] Activates the sandbox after successful refresh.

-# flags.auto-activate.description

-[default: true] Activates the sandbox after successful refresh.
+Activates the sandbox after a successful refresh.

 # flags.targetOrg.summary

 Username or alias of the production org that contains the sandbox license.

-# flags.targetOrg.description

-When it refreshes the sandbox org, Salesforce copies the metadata, and optionally data, from your production org to the sandbox org.

 # flags.definitionFile.summary

-Path to a sandbox definition file used to override the configuration used when created.
+Path to a sandbox definition file for overriding its configuration when you refresh it.

 # flags.definitionFile.description

-The sandbox definition file is a blueprint for the sandbox, and is used to change the configuration during a refresh.
-If no configuration changes from the sandbox creation are desired then simply target the sandbox org using the `--name` flag.
+The sandbox definition file is a blueprint for the sandbox; use the file to change the sandbox configuration during a refresh.
+If you don't want to change the sandbox configuration when you refresh it, then simply use the --name flag to specify the sandbox and don't use this flag.
 See <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_sandbox_definition.htm> for all the options you can specify in the definition file.

 # flags.name.summary

-Name of the existing sandbox org in your production org.

-# flags.name.description

-Name of the existing sandbox org in your production org.
+Name of the existing sandbox org in your production org that you want to refresh.

 # flags.wait.summary